mr-joshcrane/glambda/README.md

     --resource-policy ${resourcePolicies}
 ```

-3. Delete your Lambda function and associated role is also easy, performed with
+3. Deleting your Lambda function and associated role is also easy, performed with
 the following command:

 ```bash